ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The output of this operation is the presentation proof.

 Presentation serialization leverages the two protected headers and presentation proof, along with the disclosed payloads.
 Non-disclosed payloads are represented with the absent value of `null` in JSON serialization and a zero-length string in compact serialization.

-For example, given the following presentation header:

-<{{./fixtures/template/bbs-holder-presentation-header.json}}
-Figure: Holder Presentation Header

-The holder decides to share all information other than the email address, and generates a proof.
-That proof is represented in the following serializations:

-<{{./fixtures/build/bbs-holder.json.jwp.wrapped}}
-Figure: Presentation JWP (JSON serialization)

-<{{./fixtures/build/bbs-holder.compact.jwp.wrapped}}
-Figure: Presentation JWP (compact serialization)

 ### Presentation Verification